umbraco/UmbracoDocs/Documentation/Reference/Mvc/Forms/turorial-child-action.md

 The HttpPost Action will:

 *	Check if the model is valid - based on the validation attributes applied to the model above, we will not be performing any custom validation
 *	If the model **is not valid**, return the currently rendered Umbraco page (do not redirect).
-By not redirecting the ViewData is preserved including the ModelState which contains the validation information.
+By not redirecting the ViewData is preserved including the ModelState which contains the validation information *(See 'Other Considerations' below for mor info)*
 *	If the model **is valid**, add a custom message to the TempData collection and then redirect to the currently rendered Umbraco page.
 A standard procedure for a web based for is to redirect if the POST is successful.
 This ensures that the POST cannot be accidentally re-submitted by accidentally pressing F5 (refresh) ... *unfortunately ASP.Net WebForms does not adhere to this rule by default but it 'should' be done in WebForms too.*

 <br/>